Threshold Alerts

 Re-notifications for an alert cannot be sent more frequently than the alert rule’s evaluation interval and must be a multiple of this interval.
 For example, if an alert rule is evaluated every 10 minutes, re-notifications can only occur at multiples of the evaluation frequency, such as 20 minutes, 30 minutes, and so forth.

-Range of Alert QueryFrequency of Alert Rule Evaluation
+Time Aggregation of Alert QueryFrequency of Alert Rule Evaluation

 up to 3h1m